GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

   - Trainers can view their assigned members with contact details and plans
   - Members can view their assigned trainer and workout plans
 - **Enrollment System**: Trainers can enroll only their assigned members to workout plans
+- **Attendance Management**:
+  - Trainers can mark attendance only for their assigned members
+  - Admin can mark attendance for all members
+  - Automatic time validation (check-out must be after check-in)
+  - View attendance records with member details and duration
 - **ACID Compliance**: All database operations use transactions for data integrity

 ## Prerequisites